jacksund/simmate/docs/home.md

         spacegroup__number=167,
     ).all()

-    # Quickly convert to excel, a pandas dataframe, or toolkit structures.
+    # Convert to excel, a pandas dataframe, toolkit structures, etc.
     df = structures.to_dataframe()
     structures = structures.to_toolkit()
     ```

     1. Follow the database tutorial to build our initial database with the command `simmate database reset`
-    2. Retrieves all structures with less than 6 sites in their unit cell
-    3. This filter retrieves structures with: greater or equal to 3 sites, an energy value, density between 1 and 5, the element Carbon, and spacegroup number 167
+    2. This filter retrieves structures with: greater or equal to 3 sites, an energy value, density between 1 and 5, the element Carbon, and spacegroup number 167

 === "SQL"
     ``` postgres